elevate-ops/terraform-cicd-1/README.md

 [Infracost](https://github.com/marketplace/actions/infracost-actions) are integrated as [GitHub Apps](https://docs.github.com/en/apps/overview).

 The setup will be ideal for startup projects with scarce time and money resources.

+** Please note that currently apply fails because aws provider is not configured properly.
+The failed resources can be ignored.
+They are added only for Infracost demonstration.**